Lisey's Story (miniseries)

-Lisey's Story is an American psychological horror drama miniseries based on the 2006 novel of the same name by Stephen King.
+Lisey's Story is an American psychological horror drama television miniseries based on the 2006 novel of the same name by Stephen King.
 The series is written by King, directed by Pablo Larraín, and produced by J. J. Abrams.
 Starring Julianne Moore and Clive Owen, Lisey's Story premiered on Apple TV+ on June 4, 2021.

 Premise

 Still grieving the loss of her famous author husband, Scott Landon, who died two years prior, Lisa "Lisey" Landon finds herself besieged by those eager to get their hands on his unpublished manuscripts.
 While sorting through Scott's possessions, Lisey stumbles upon a cryptic treasure hunt that Scott meticulously crafted for her.
 This unexpected journey compels her to revisit their shared past, unearthing forgotten, even suppressed, memories of Scott's unusual abilities.
 As she pursues this scavenger hunt, Lisey unwittingly draws the attention of a dangerous stalker who believes she's selfishly keeping Scott's genius from the world.